nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > You can type anything in details.
 It must not end with `by`, `on`, `before` or `at`.
 >
+> If will default as a one hour block if end time is not keyed in or if only one time slot is keyed in.
+>
 > For time, typing `tml`, `tmr`, `tomorrow` will still be recognised as tomorrow.
 >
 > For time, typing `1300`, `1pm`, will be recognised as 1300.